mper-bcn-ny/2017-metro/neofonie/EnglischHowToHackathon.md

  - Annotated **Persons, Places Organisations, Concepts** extracted by [Neofonie's TXT Werk API](http://txtwerk.de)
  - **departments and industries** (automatically classified)

+All code, data and news is copyrighted by dpa, Neofonie GmbH, it's partners or third parties.
+Usage is permitted in the context of Tickertools Hackathon and related research projects.
+Please do ask if you intend to use it in other contexts, we will be welcoming.

+**Direct contact:**

+mvirtel at dpa-newslab dot com (present at the hackathon)

+peter.adolphs at neofonie dot de

 Solr is [well documented](https://cwiki.apache.org/confluence/display/solr/Searching).
 We have prepared some queries which are listed below.
 We have also prepared a [Banana Dashboard](https://nstr.neofonie.de/dev/#/dashboard/solr/Hackathon) which helps you exploring our news collection.
 Next to each widget in the Dashboard you finde an information icon which will show you the query parameters used in the widget.

 *All Documents:*